danallison/danallison.github.io/writings/just-doing.md

 __Part 3__
 * Q: How do intentions translate into actions?
-* A: By a mysterious process that is discovered through playful
+* A: By a mysterious process that is discovered through playful experimentation

 ## Conclusion